 Chris von Csefalvay’s artificial intelligence research is largely focused on computer vision, in particular applications of computer vision that involve medical imagery, from cytopathological specimens to the complexity of MRI scans and ultrasound recordings.

-His research in public health focuses on early isolation of pharmacovigilance signals, with a special emphasis on VAERS, and the quantitative prediction of infectious disease.
+His research in public health focuses on infectious disease dynamics and the computational prediction of infectious disease.
 You can read more about that here.
-He is currently writing a book on infectious disease modeling for Elsevier.
+He is the author of The Computational Modeling of Infectious Disease (Elsevier, 2023).

 Chris von Csefalvay in the media